 - Casper Sleep Foam Mattress

-When choosing your mattress without a box spring, it’s important to consider all the features and longevity of the product so that you can make the best investment.
-After all, mattresses are a big investment, and they are essential in the quality of your sleep.
+When choosing your mattress without a box spring, it’s essential to consider all the features and longevity of the product so that you can make the best investment.
+After all, mattresses are a significant investment, and they are essential in the quality of your sleep.

 So, do you need a box spring?
 What type of box spring is best to use for your mattress?
 It all boils down to the level of support a box spring can provide you.
 If you want to enjoy a good night’s sleep, then make sure your box spring suits your mattress.